 “I had such a great time meeting all of the Scholars and connecting with Jon and Cathy.
 We are all very fortunate to be part of this Foundation and I look forward to another exciting year of raising awareness for the Sandra Schmirler Foundation in our respective communities.
 Many friendships were made in those couple of days at camp.
 I hope we reconnect throughout the curling season or better yet, at nationals!”

 Spirit of Sandra Scholarships

-The Spirit of Sandra Junior Curling Scholarship is intended for young athletes who participate in curling in their graduating year from high school or while pursuing a post-secondary education on a full-time basis.
-The Scholarships will be awarded to graduating high school students entering a post-secondary institution and to students in their first or second year in a post-secondary institution.
+The Spirit of Sandra Junior Curling Scholarship is intended for young athletes who participate in curling in their graduating year from high school or while pursuing a post-secondary education with a minimum 3 course load.
+The Curling Scholarships will be awarded to graduating high school students entering a post-secondary institution and to students in their first or second year in a university or college.
 Recipients must be 20 years of age or under as of December 31, 2014.
-The aim is to give talented junior curlers the opportunity of combining their competitive curling pursuits with a year of academic study (i.e. September through April) in a Canadian University/College setting.
+The aim is to give talented junior curlers the opportunity to successfully combine their competitive curling pursuits with their academic studies (i.e. September through April) in a Canadian University or College setting.

-Number of Scholarships Six (6) scholarships will be awarded.
+Number of Curling Scholarships: Six (6) scholarships will be awarded.

-Monetary Value of a Scholarship: Each scholarship will have a value of $5,000.
+Monetary Value of a Curling Scholarship: Each scholarship will have a value of $5,000.

-- Emphasis will be placed on athletes who have competed at the provincial/territorial level or higher, who have maintained a high level of academic standing, while showing a commitment to curling through their involvement in coaching, officiating and/or volunteer activities.
+- Emphasis will be placed on athletes who have competed at the provincial/territorial level or higher, who have maintained a high level of academic standing, while showing a commitment to curling through their involvement in volunteer activities.

 - Preference will be given to athletes attending, or planning to attend university, college or a CEGEP while continuing to compete at a high performance level in curling.